 While Assisted Reproductive Technology (ART) can help single women and men achieve a pregnancy through donor sperm, donor eggs and surrogacy, the issue of practicality and accessibility can play a significant role.
 “Military personnel do not have the same flexibility as those working in the civilian sector,” says Dr. Rana.
 “Most people take for granted the ability to run out for a doctor’s appointment etc. while the military has a highly structured schedule which doesn’t allow for the (often) multitude of appointments for monitoring and bloodwork that may be necessary as part of fertility treatments.
 Furthermore, many military bases are not located near major population centers, restricting access to specialized care.”

-Isolation and stress can also lend to a higher rate of depression among military personnel, further complicating fertility issues.
-“While military personnel tend to be of more optimum weight and fitness, psychological problems can be a contributing factor,” says Rana.
+Isolation and stress can also lead to a higher rate of depression among military personnel, further complicating fertility issues.
+“While military personnel tends to be of more optimum weight and fitness, psychological problems can be a contributing factor,” says Rana.